Tuesday, October 11, 2016

 When analyzing deep borings of Greenland's ice cap, glacial and warm periods have been observed over the last 400,000 years.
 The periodic cycle of about 100,000 years is attributed, among other things, to changes in the position of the Earth in comparison to the Sun, now known as the Milankovitch cycle.
 At the same time, the CO2 concentration of the air in the ice borings varying from 180 to 280 ppm runs nicely in parallel with the temperature, as the diagram shows.

-In fact, over the last 10,000 years, the mean concentration of CO2 in the atmosphere stayed around 280 ppm, but during the previous 150 years, that value has risen to 350 ppm caused by human activities.
+In fact, over the last 10,000 years, the mean concentration of CO2 in the atmosphere stayed around 280 ppm, but during the previous 150 years, that value rose to 350 ppm due to human activities.
 This increase above 280 ppm is said to be responsible for the observed global warming.

 What can we learn from the above long-term graph?
 What caused the CO2 concentration to vary with temperature?
-One mystery is solved, and a new one is to be understood.
+One mystery has been solved, but a new one must be understood.

 N.B.
 All pictures are © Dr. Benoît Sittler